Methods and user-defined operators

 If

-result variable is explicitly declared, this means to Parser that it should ignore all whitespace characters in method code and perceive as error any non-whitespace characrers, if those characters are not explicitly assigned to result variable.
+result variable is explicitly declared, this means to Parser that it should ignore all whitespace characters in method code (in the curly brackets).

 Example: